 What is typical sadness?

-When should I be concerned about a student’s sadness?
+When should I be concerned about a child’s sadness?

-While young students tend to be less moody, adolescents often are, so it can be difficult to recognize persistent sadness.
-Teachers may first notice that a student stops participating in class discussions or classroom activities they would typically enjoy.
-Or perhaps, the student engages but does not enjoy the activity.
-Excessive smartphone or computer use may also be indicative of a student’s attempt to distract him or herself from feeling sad.
+While children tend to be less moody, adolescents often are, so it can be difficult to recognize persistent sadness.
+Caregivers may first notice that their child stops participating in activities they would typically enjoy.
+Or perhaps, the child engages but does not enjoy themself.
+Excessive smartphone or computer use may also be indicative of a child or teen’s attempt to distract themself from feeling sad.

-Signs that a student may be experiencing problematic or persistent sadness include:
+Signs that your child may be experiencing problematic or persistent sadness include:

 - Being easily and frequently annoyed.

 - Expressing hopeless feelings most of the time.

 - Lacking energy or seeming lazy for most days.

 - Having trouble concentrating, even in simple tasks.

 - Struggling with or putting little effort into schoolwork.